Cesare Orsenigo: Legacy

-According to Prof. Jose Sánchez, "a chief point of criticism of Pope Pius XII is his unwillingness to replace Cesare Orsenigo as his nuncio to Berlin".
+Prof. Jose Sánchez states, "a chief point of criticism of Pope Pius XII is his unwillingness to replace Cesare Orsenigo as his nuncio to Berlin."
 The Vatican received many contemporary complaints about Orsenigo as nuncio; for example, Cardinal Theodor Innitzer, the Archbishop of Vienna, wrote to Cardinal Secretary of State Luigi Maglione in 1939, stating that Orsenigo was too timid and ineffectual.
-The German episcopate was divided on Orsenigo; Bishop Konrad von Preysing wrote a letter to the Vatican in 1937 calling Orsenigo too sympathetic with the Nazis, but Cardinal Adolf Bertram, the chairman of the German Bishops Conference, wrote a letter of praise recommending that Orsenigo be allowed to stay. von Preysing had a history of correspondence with Orsenigo, but became frustrated upon receiving the following response: "charity is well and good but the greatest charity is not to make problems for the church".
+The German episcopate was divided on Orsenigo; Bishop Konrad von Preysing wrote a letter to the Vatican in 1937 calling Orsenigo too sympathetic with the Nazis, but Cardinal Adolf Bertram, the chairman of the German Bishops Conference, wrote a letter of praise recommending that Orsenigo be allowed to stay.
+Von Preysing had a history of correspondence with Orsenigo, but became frustrated upon receiving the following response: "Charity is well and good, but the greatest charity is not to make problems for the church."

-Owen Chadwick argues that "the Pope knew how weak with the Nazis [Orsenigo] was".
+Owen Chadwick argues that "the Pope knew how weak with the Nazis [Orsenigo] was."
 Phayer and Morley also criticize Pius XII for leaving Orsenigo at one of his most important nunciatures.
-However, Pierre Blet argues that had Orsenigo been replaced, a new nuncio may not have been accepted by the Nazis and the Vatican would have lost communication with the German Church.
+However, Pierre Blet argues that had Orsenigo been replaced, the Nazis may not have accepted a new nuncio and the Vatican would have lost communication with the German Church.

-Susan Zuccotti argues that Orsenigo was "never known for his imagination or daring".
+Susan Zuccotti argues that Orsenigo was "never known for his imagination or daring."
 Chadwick states that "Orsenigo saw nothing but ill to come from a breach between the Church and a Nazi State.
-As an Italian he believed in the Fascist State.
-His ideas on what ought to happen in Germany were formed on the basis of what happened in Italy".
-Chadwick credits to Orsenigo the creation of a chaplain-general for the German army, the circulation of pastoral letters from German bishops on pro-Nazi subjects such as mass procreation.
+As an Italian, he believed in the Fascist State.
+His ideas on what ought to happen in Germany were formed based on what happened in Italy."
+Chadwick credits Orsenigo with the creation of a chaplain-general for the German army, the circulation of pastoral letters from German bishops on pro-Nazi subjects such as mass procreation.